-We are continuing our focus on providing wheelchairs, family retreats, parental/caregiver support, sibling support, welcoming events, and building a nation-wide network of caring people.
+We are continuing our focus on providing wheelchairs, family retreats, parental/caregiver support, sibling support, community training, welcoming events, and building a nation-wide network of caring people.
 Lastly, we are working to identify individual needs and facilitating assistance regarding transportation, advocacy, durable medical equipment, etc. We connect people to available resources assisting individuals and families to obtain quality of life services.

 For more than six years, the volunteers of Uniquely the Same, Inc. have been serving people and families affected by disabilities and economic disadvantage.
 Frequently. those we serve tell us their greatest need is authentic friendship – for someone to come alongside the lives of families and individuals in order to give them practical assistance in confronting the hurdles they face every day.